Use powerful essential oils to boost the benefits…

 But the two are very different in what they can help and how they should be used.

 Cold therapy provides quick pain relief for injuries - a bit like ibuprofen.
-It helps narrow your blood vessels so stopping blood from accumulating in the area, and in doing so, relieves the swelling and inflammation.
+It helps narrow your blood vessels so stopping blood from accumulating in the area, and in doing so, relieves the swelling and acute inflammation.
 It basically eases the pain by numbing the area - and can also help minimize bruising.

 That’s why it’s so good for fresh injuries like ligament sprains, muscle strains, and severe bruises.
 The general rule of thumb is that a cold compress or ice should only be used within 72 hours of a sudden injury.
 Cold therapy can also help with sinus headaches, gout and relieve a fever.